mathigon/textbooks/content/functions/content.md

 There are several things going on here.
 Move the video back and forth to see how the graph lines up with the motion.

 First we need to understand what the axes represent.
-The x-axis in this graph is the horizontal distance Ri travels throughout his vault (measured in meters).
-The y-axis is the vertical distance Ri travels (also in meters).
+The  The x-axis in this graph is the horizontal distance Ri travels throughout his vault (measured in meters).
+The y-axis is the vertical height Ri reaches (also in meters).
 Together these axes tell us every point along Ri's path.

+    // TODO: Implement +/- ranges for these
+Using this graph, we can see that Ri begins his vault at 25 meters, peaks at ([[27]], [[8]]), and lands at [[29]] meters.

 ---